-There are many benefits of monitoring student progress on an ongoing basis in the classroom.
+Student progress monitoring is an important part of education — and it’s not just about the students!
 Regular formal and informal assessments provide teachers with valuable information on the progress and achievements of their students.
-They also give teachers the opportunity to reflect on their own teaching and assess the impact of the instructional strategies they use.
+Not only this, but monitoring student progress also gives teachers the opportunity to reflect on their own teaching and assess the impact of the instructional strategies they use.

 One great benefit of monitoring student progress is that it allows the teacher to evaluate the effectiveness of their own teaching.
-If the majority of the class is finding it difficult to understand or demonstrate a specific objective, it may not be the ability of the students that is the issue, but the delivery method through which the concept is being taught.
-It is important for teachers to assess their own instructional strategies to see if they are working.
-A collection of work samples and pre and post tests may indicate that there is a need for the teacher to adjust their instructional strategies to better meet the needs of the students.
-At times, the need to reteach a specific lesson may be required.
+If the majority of the class is finding it difficult to understand or demonstrate a specific objective, it may not be the ability of the students that is the issue.

-Teachers can also use the information collected to provide students with valuable feedback.
+You can then use the information collected to provide students with valuable feedback about their own progress.
 With this feedback, students gain greater personal responsibility for their own learning and become more aware of their own academic performance.

 Finally, an important benefit of ongoing monitoring of student progress in the classroom is that the teacher is able to identify students at risk and provide intervention when required.
 Additional support and instruction can be given to at-risk students and areas that need to be retaught or taught differently can be identified.

 Monitoring all students on a regular basis ensures that no student “slips through the cracks” along the way.
 It also highlights which students require extra help or additional challenges.